 We are in the middle of uncharted territory after a worldwide pandemic.
 There’s no question that life has changed since we emerged from the pandemic.
-Many businesses have been hard hit, while others are actually growing, while some in existence are somewhere in between.
+Many businesses have been hard hit, while others are growing, while some exist somewhere in between.

-People are spending more time on social media now more than ever.
+People are spending more time on social media now than ever.

-Have a look at this study, which demonstrates a sharp boost in the age of social media at the moment.
-This makes sense when you think about it: while everybody can stay home and work remotely, they are also browsing various social media sites, and staying in touch with their coworkers and family members, respectively. https://www.statista.com/topics/7863/social-media-use-during-coronavirus-covid-19-worldwide/#dossierKeyfigures
+Look at this study, which demonstrates a sharp boost in the age of social media at the moment.
+This makes sense when you think about it.
+While everybody can stay home and work remotely, they are also browsing various social media sites and staying in touch with their coworkers and family members. https://www.statista.com/topics/7863/social-media-use-during-coronavirus-covid-19-worldwide/#dossierKeyfigures

 You should double down on your social media marketing if you’re currently running campaigns on platforms like Facebook and Instagram.
-The power of the medium right now is at its peak and your competition is holding its breath, providing you with a great opportunity to be noticed.
+The medium’s power is at its peak, and your competition is holding its breath, providing you with an excellent opportunity to be noticed.

 Building a list may be easier than ever right now.

-People are now looking for solutions and inspiration wherever they are able to find it.
-With these challenges, we’re all looking forward to seeing how life will get back to normal.
+People are now looking for solutions and inspiration wherever they can find it.
+With these challenges, we’re all looking forward to seeing how life will return to normal.
 Now is the time to publish content that inspires you and makes your audience look forward to tomorrow.

-This may now be the time to set up that awesome new course, podcast, offer, download, video-series, webinar, or pillar page that helps your audience navigate their hardships.
-What a terrific opportunity to launch content that can build your email list, your social media following, your podcast fans, your video subscribers, and any channel around which you are building a base.
+This may now be the time to set up that fantastic new course, podcast, offer download, video series, webinar, or pillar page that helps your audience navigate their hardships.
+What a terrific opportunity to launch content that can build your email list, social media following, podcast fans, video subscribers, and any channel where you are building a base.

-Both B2B and B2C industries leaders are yearning for hope and direction right now.
-You have a place of unique power that you can create a positive impact on, and when we’ve all made it through this crisis and are continuing our business operations at full steam we will have been fluent in that.
+Both B2B and B2C industry leaders are now yearning for hope and direction.
+You have a place of unique power that you can create a positive impact on, and when we’ve all made it through this crisis and are continuing our business operations at full steam, we will have been fluent in that.
 While you press on through these issues, you will be part of a solution that inspires and impacts those around you.

 Marketing has no brake pedal.
 It’s an engine.

-Rather than halting your marketing completely, it is in your very best interest to stay ahead of the storm.
-Nowadays, your marketing is by far the most effective investment you can make in your brand name.
+Rather than completely halting your marketing, it is in your best interest to stay ahead of the storm.
+Nowadays, your marketing is the most effective investment you can make in your brand name.

 Is your content management system ready?

-As you consider increasing your presence on social media and online marketing, ensure your content management system (CMS) is in position to welcome new clients.
-This may be the time to consider creating a new landing page, and streamlining your process.
+As you consider increasing your presence on social media and online marketing, ensure your content management system (CMS) is in a position to welcome new clients.
+This may be the time to consider creating a new landing page and streamlining your process.

-It’s pointless to increase your marketing efforts once you are not prepared for an influx of new leads.
+It’s pointless to increase your marketing efforts once you are unprepared for an influx of new leads.

 Businesses are seeking new methods to stay competitive.

-While the business sector is sadly experiencing a downturn at the moment, it’s not the only field taking the time take on a new brand image.
-From breweries to restaurants to to retail stores, many B2C organizations are undergoing their rebranding process in response to the coronavirus in many different and bold ways.
+While the business sector is sadly experiencing a downturn, it’s not the only field taking the time to take on a new brand image.
+From breweries to restaurants to retail stores, many B2C organizations are undergoing their rebranding process in response to the coronavirus in many different and bold ways.

 On the other hand, B2B companies are less affected, as labor gravitates towards working remotely and maintaining communication with their groups.
-Zoom is a fine instance of this.
+Zoom is an exemplary instance of this.

-Yes, of course, there is negative news out there, but there is also a lot of great news if you take the time to find it.
+Yes, of course, there is negative news out there, but there is also a lot of great information if you take the time to find it.

 A recession is the time to increase market share.

 No one wants to say “the recession” out loud, but it’s pretty much accepted that we’ll see a recession during and after the current global pandemic.
-No one truly knows how long the pandemic will last or how quickly it will end – perhaps within days, or maybe years later.
+No one truly knows how long the pandemic will last or how quickly it will end – perhaps within days or years.
 When this takes place, your competitors may well reduce their prices.
 Use this as an opportunity to increase your competitive edge.

 What steps should your brand take during unusual times?
-You can determine this based solely on your assessment of your company’s financial situation.
-You’ll want to take into account things like cash flow and spending capacity.
+You can determine this based solely on your company’s financial situation assessment.
+You’ll want to consider things like cash flow and spending capacity.
 However, if it becomes possible and reasonable to continue your marketing or improve it right now, it may pay off exponentially in the months and years to come.

 Are you looking for advice on how to proceed with marketing, search engine optimization or social media engagement during an impending economic downturn?